baroquehq/baroque/README.md

 ### Features in a nutshell
-  - Create **Events** as lightweight JSON containers of custom metadata, each with a named type and suitable of JSON schema validation
+  - Create **events** as lightweight JSON containers of custom metadata, each with a named type and suitable of JSON schema validation
   - **publish** events of any type and **subscribe** execution of stateless callback functions (aka: **reactors**) upon events firing